hjmschoonvelde/ess_qta_2025/Lab_sessions/Day_1/Lab_Session_QTA_1.md

     [1] "character"

 When data is of type character, we can use the `stringr()` library for some useful functions.
-For example, in case we want to have the party names in all caps, we can use the `str_to_upper()` function from the `stringr` library
+For example, in for some reason we want to have the commissioner names in all caps, we can use the `str_to_upper()` function from the `stringr` library

 ``` r
 str_to_upper(commissioners)